doyensec/inql/README.md

 # InQL Scanner
-A Burp Extension/stand-alone tool to facilitate [GraphQL](https://graphql.org/) technology security testing efforts.
+A security testing tool to facilitate [GraphQL](https://graphql.org/) technology security auditing efforts.

 ![GraphQL Official Logo](docs/graphqllogo.png)

-### InQL Introspection (stand-alone script)
+InQL can be used as a stand-alone script, or as a [Burp Suite](https://portswigger.net/burp) extension.

+## InQL Stand-Alone

-Running `inql` from python will issue an [Introspection](https://graphql.org/learn/introspection/) query to a GraphQL endpoint to fetch the metadata of all the:
+Running `inql` from Python will issue an [Introspection](https://graphql.org/learn/introspection/) query to the target GraphQL endpoint in order fetch metadata information for:

-- Queries, Mutations, Subscriptions
+- Queries, mutations, subscriptions
 - Its fields and arguments
 - Objects and custom objects types

-InQL can inspect the introspection query result and generate clean documentation in different formats such as HTML and JSON Schema.

-InQL is also able to generate templates (with optional placeholders' values) for all the known types.
+InQL can inspect the introspection query results and generate clean documentation in different formats, such as HTML and JSON schema.
+InQL is also able to generate templates (with optional placeholders) for all the known data types.

-The resulting HTML documentation page will contain details for all available Queries, Mutations, and Subscriptions as shown here:
+The resulting HTML documentation page will contain details for all available `Queries`, `Mutations`, and `Subscriptions` as shown here:

 ![Preview](docs/GraphQL_Introspection_Output.png)

-Templates Generation:
+The following screenshot shows the use of templates generation:

 ![Preview](docs/Introspection_Templates.png)

-Usage:
+For all supported options, check the command line help:
 ```
 usage: inql [-h] [-t TARGET] [-f SCHEMA_JSON_FILE] [-k KEY] [-p PROXY]
             [--header HEADERS HEADERS] [-d] [--generate-html]